Koredotcom/docs/docs/xo/channels/call-properties.md

    </td>
    <td>Click <strong>Add Parameter</strong>.
 Enter property names and values to use in defining the call behavior.
 <p>
+!!! note
-<strong>Note</strong>: You should use these properties and values in the VXML files for all call flows in the IVR system and Session Parameters in AudioCodes channel.
+You should use these properties and values in the VXML files for all call flows in the IVR system and Session Parameters in AudioCodes channel.
    </td>
    <td>IVR,
 <p>